What is interoperability and why it is important

 In recent years, Western countries have become aware of the growing influence of Internet giants on several aspects of political and economic life.
 One of the criticisms made against these large internet companies is their lack of interoperability.
 This notion, although unfamiliar to most Internet users, is nevertheless decisive in many respects.
 Since it’s a core value of Mailfence, we invite you to discover what interoperability is and how it influences your life.

 What is interoperability?

-Interoperability is the ability of a system or product to work with others spontaneously.
+Interoperability is the ability of a system or product to work with other products or systems spontaneously.
 In other words, it works without requiring any particular action.

 Interoperability is based on existing standards and protocols, which are themselves the result of significant innovation.
-Interoperability allows you to communicate by phone with someone at the other side of the world.
-It is possible even if your correspondent’s phone network is not exactly the same as yours.
-It also work if you both use different brands of smartphones with different operating systems (Android and IOS, for example).
+Interoperability allows you to communicate by phone with someone on the other side of the world.
+It is possible even if your correspondent’s phone network is not the same as yours.
+It also works if you both use different brands of smartphones with different operating systems (Android and IOS, for example).